Browser Fingerprinting: What Is It and How Can I Protect Myself?

-You might think you're surfing the Web anonymously, but every click you make with your device leaves traces of information about yourself behind.
+You might think that you're surfing the Internet anonymously, however, each click leaves traces of personal information.

-Whenever you're online, your device provides the websites you're visiting with specific data.
-This can be information about your operating system or your settings.
-The site might even know what hardware you're using.
+Whenever you're online, your device provides whatever websites you're visiting with specific data, relating to your operating system, settings, or even hardware.

-The act of someone trying to use that data in order to identify you is called 'browser fingerprinting'.
-Websites do this, for example, in order to detect what browser and plugins you're using, what language you speak, and even which timezone you're in, and many other things.
+The act of using that data in order to identify an individual is known as 'browser fingerprinting'.
+Websites do this, for example, in order to detect which browser, plugins, and screen resolution you're using, what language you speak, and even which timezone you're in, amongst a variety of other factors.

 How Accurate Is Fingerprinting?

-There's a reason why the term includes the word 'fingerprint': As soon as a digital fingerprint is created, your identity can be ascertained.
-According to Mozilla, the method is "capable of identifying users correctly in 99% of cases."
+There's a reason why the process is referred to as fingerprinting.
+As soon as a digital fingerprint is created, it becomes possible to ascertain someone's identity.
+According to Mozilla ⇱, the method is "capable of successfully identifying users 99% of the time."

-Even if you block cookies, use a VPN, or follow any other kind of protective measures that are recommended for surfing the Web, your digital fingerprint can give you away.
+Even if you block cookies, use a VPN, or adhere to any other recommended security protocols for surfing the Web, your digital fingerprint can still give you away.

-How Can I Find out What My Personal Browser Fingerprint Is?
+How Can I Find Out My Personal Browser Fingerprint?

-You can find out how unique your digital fingerprint is on websites like Panopticlick and Am I Unique ⇱, it's possible to gain insight into what your browser fingerprint looks like.
-Test your browser and find out whether you can be identified easily – and need to act.
-EXPERTE.com offers a tool as well: Our Browser Privacy Check tells you what kind of traces you leave behind when surfing.
+On sites like Cover Your Tracks ⇱ and Am I Unique ⇱, it's possible to gain insight into what your browser fingerprint looks like.
+Test your browser and find out whether you can be easily identified online and if you need to act.
+EXPERTE.com also offers a Browser Privacy Check for doing this which tells you what kind of traces you leave behind when surfing.

 Why Should I Protect My Browser Fingerprint?

-Whenever personal data is collected, there's a risk of misuse.
-Unlike other means of identification such as your IP address, your digital fingerprint is invisible and therefore more difficult to protect.
-Many users don't even know they're passing on their data.
+Whenever personal data is collected, there's a risk that it will be misused.
+Unlike other means of identification, such as your IP address, your digital fingerprint is invisible, making it much more difficult to protect.
+In most cases, users don't even know that they're giving away such data.

 How Can I Protect Myself From Browser Fingerprinting?

-The bad news: It's almost impossible to entirely protect yourself from fingerprinting.
-The good news: You can still mitigate the degree of fingerprinting that's being done with the help of a few simple methods.
+First, the bad news: It's almost impossible to entirely protect yourself from digital fingerprinting.
+With that said, you can mitigate how much fingerprinting occurs by employing a few simple methods.

 Use Your Browser in Incognito Mode

-When you're surfing while in private mode, your browser doesn't save your browsing history.
-Your browser profile is set to a certain standard which is the same for every user surfing in Incognito Mode.
-That's why those users' digital fingerprints look very similar – the uniqueness of their profiles is therefore reduced.
+When surfing in this manner, your browser doesn't save browsing history.
+Your browser profile is set to a certain standard which is the same for every user surfing privately.
+As a result, all users' digital fingerprints appear very similar, making their individual profiles less unique.

-Depending on what features you've activated in your Tor browser, your identity is still only hidden to a certain degree.
-Plus, using a Tor browser isn't particularly user-friendly for beginners or those without some knowledge of computing.
+Depending on which features you've activated in your Tor browser, your identity only remains hidden to a certain degree though.
+In addition, the Tor browser isn't particularly user-friendly for beginners or those without some knowledge of computing.

 Mask Your IP Address With a VPN

-A VPN (Virtual Private Network) lets you access a secure and self-contained network through a protected tunnel and hide your IP.
-In this article, we explain how exactly that works and which providers you can choose from.
+A virtual private network (VPN) grants users access to a secure and self-contained network through a protected tunnel, allowing them to conceal their IP addresses.
+In this article, we explain how this works in greater detail as well as which providers can be chosen from.

-A VPN acts as an intermediary for your data, so web servers don't come into direct contact with your IP address.
+VPNs serve as intermediaries for your data, preventing web servers from coming into direct contact with your IP address.

 Use Special Privacy Software and Extensions

-Software developers pay a significant amount of attention to privacy and data protection are of constant concern to software developers, and many of them promise effective applications and extensions.
-Privacy Badger, for instance, blocks certain domains that use fingerprinting technology.
-Disconnect works similarly.
-In combination with a powerful ad blocker, these extensions should protect your online identity from harmful domains.
+Software developers pay a significant amount of attention to privacy and data protection, with the result that many offer effective applications and extensions.
+Privacy Badger ⇱, for instance, blocks certain domains that use fingerprinting technology, and Disconnect ⇱ works similarly.
+In combination with a powerful ad blocker, these extensions should protect your online identity from malicious domains.

-As you can see, there's no waterproof way of protecting yourself from browser fingerprinting.
-Each of the measure we talked about have advantages and disadvantages.
+As we've shown, no foolproof way of protecting yourself from browser fingerprinting exists, with each measure having both advantages and disadvantages.